orca-ai-research/orca-engine/README.md

 ### RMN

-The RMN (Refinemenet Matrix Network) layer is a new approach to the architechure.
-It is a neural network with each node not having a single number input or output but instead, a matrix.
-It is fine-tuned to refine and improve the embeddings of words with grammar in mind.
+The RMN (Refinement Matrix Network) layer is a new approach to the architechure.
+It is a neural network with each node having a matrix instead of a floating point number.
+It is used to refine possibly incorrect grammar.

 ### Output Embedding